 The LA will decide, given the advice and evidence what special educational provision is required, then an EHC plan will be prepared.
-The LA must notify the parent or young person and give the reasons for it’s decision.
+The LA must notify the parent or young person and give the opportunity for the preferred school placement to be named.
+(See the Choosing a school page).
 A draft plan will then be prepared and a finalised plan must be issued within the 20 week overall time limit.

 What happens if the LA decide not to issue an EHC plan?

 If an LA decide and EHC plan is not necessary, it must notify the child’s parents or young person, the school and the health service and give the reasons for its decision.
 This must be done by 16 weeks from the initial request.
 The LA must also give details of the right of appeal and the time limit for doing so and avenues of information, advice and support.
 The Portsmouth SEND IASS can help with this.

 The LA should ensure that the child’s parents and or young person are aware of the resources available to meet SEN within mainstream provision and other support which is set out in the Local Offer

 The LA should provide written feedback collected during the EHC needs assessment process, which the child’s parent or young person should understand and may find useful.
 This should include evidence from professionals.

 Portsmouth SEND IASS can support families through this process.

 Tel: 0300 303 2000